UzairMK/API-Testing-Mini-Project/README.md

 ## Class Diagrams

 ​	Below are images of the class diagrams.
-There is a class diagram for the services and a class diagram for the models that the JSON responses were stored in.
+There is a class diagram for the services and a class diagram for some of the models that the JSON responses were stored in.

 ### Services Class Diagram